Arenaa/aerith/README.md

+## AERITH

-# AERITH: Agentic Evaluation of Requirements in Images by Tool Handling
+Agentic Evaluation of Requirements in Images by Tool Handling